nevillejackson/Unix/R/installR.md

 So now I have to re-run `./configure` and find the next problem.
 `./configure >&config.out2`
-We shall not go through all thedetail again.
+We shall not go through all the detail again.
 Here is a list of missing packages I had to install
 ```
 texinfo		fonts-inconsolata	texlive-fonts-extra